Glenelg South

 PROFILE FAQ

-Glenelg South has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+Glenelg South has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-No changes can significantly impact an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of zero projects likely to affect this area.
-Notable projects include Tram Grade Separation at Marion Road and Cross Road in Plympton, the River Torrens to Darlington (T2D) Project, 12-storey Residential Tower In Glenelg, and Solana Glenelg.
-The following list details those most likely to be relevant.
+No factor impacts an area's performance more than local infrastructure changes, major projects, and planning initiatives.
+AreaSearch has identified zero projects expected to influence this area.
+Notable projects include Tram Grade Separation at Marion Road and Cross Road in Plympton, River Torrens to Darlington (T2D) Project, 12-Storey Residential Tower In Glenelg, and Solana Glenelg.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.